 The first step in treating cellulitis is preventing it occurrence.
 Prevention includes maintaining good personal hygiene with frequent hand washing and washing the body with soap and water.
-It is important that people who are at risk for cellulitis, such as those with diabetes, take good care of their skin, protect it from injury, and seek medical care promptly for any breaks in the skin that ...more treatments »
+It is important that people who are at risk for cellulitis, such as those with diabetes, take good care of their skin, protect it from injury, and seek medical care promptly for any breaks in the ...more treatments »

 A diagnosis of cellulitis may be delayed because some symptoms may initially be nonspecific or mild.
 These include swelling, redness, and tenderness to the area where the cellulitis is forming.
-Other symptoms, such as headache or fever may be initially be assumed to be related to various infectious diseases or inflammatory processes, such as ...more misdiagnosis »
+Other symptoms, such as headache or fever may be initially be assumed to be related to various infectious diseases or inflammatory processes, such as influenza. ...more misdiagnosis »

 Symptoms of Cellulitis

 See full list of 15